gschmutz/kafka-workshop/03-understanding-failover/README.md

 Stop the producers and the consumers from before.

 Now let’s start the console consumers to use the same consumer group.
-This way the consumers will share the messages among eachother, as each consumer in the consumer group will get its share of partitions.
+This way the consumers will share the messages among each other, as each consumer in the consumer group will get its share of partitions.
 With `kafkacat` you can specify the consumer group name by using the `-G` option. ¨

-Let's start each of the 3 consumers using the smae `test-group` consumer group:
+Let's start each of the 3 consumers using the same `test-group` consumer group:

 ```
 kafkacat -b localhost -t failsafe-test-topic -G test-group failsafe-test-topic